AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/polldaddy/readme.txt

 * Bug Fix: Fixed notices thrown by ratings when first loaded, empty response from API.

 = 1.7.6 =
-* Added PollDaddy Ratings, you can now add ratings to your posts, pages and comments
+* Added Polldaddy Ratings, you can now add ratings to your posts, pages and comments
 * Bug Fix: Sub-menu now highlights the correct option

 = 1.7.5 =